IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 switch out her existing EMR is the significant amount of time and effort she finds herself expending on “busy work” and seemingly endless data entry.
-This is time she would rather spend with her patients, or with her young family.
+This is time she would rather spend with her patients, or with her young family (she finds herself, now, doing a lot of catch-up data entry outside of clinlic hours).
 The relentlessness of the problem is putting her in danger of physician burnout.
 Dr. Black has learned about CCGs and believes in their potential to reduce her cognitive load while simultaneously reducing her data entry burden.